ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Security considerations: See the Security Considerations section of TBD.
 - Interoperability considerations: n/a
 - Published specification: TBD
-- Applications that use this media type[TODO: Issue #178]: TBD
+- Applications that use this media type: TBD
 - Fragment identifier considerations: n/a
 - Additional information:
   - Magic number(s): n/a